CasperLabs/stests/docs/usage.md

 #### `stests-ls-run`

 Displays summary information related to a workload generator run.
-The information is broken down into the various phases that a generator may pass through.
-Within each phase the information is broken down into the various steps taken.
+The information is broken down into the various phases/steps that a generator may pass through in it's lifetime.

 #### `stests-ls-run-deploys`